British Airways smashes record for quickest subsonic flight from New York to London

 Although the BA plane was clocked apparently going faster than the speed of sound — 767 mph — it would not have breached the sonic barrier because it was being pushed by the air around it.
 Even when traveling at more than 800mph, the 747 was traveling much slower than the speed of sound relative to the air around it.

-A spokesperson for BA said: “We always prioritise safety over speed records, but our highly trained pilots made the most of the conditions to get customers back to London well ahead of time.”
+A spokesperson for BA said: “We always prioritize safety over speed records, but our highly trained pilots made the most of the conditions to get customers back to London well ahead of time.”

 Storm Ciara made landfall in the United Kingdom over the weekend and caused severe travel disruptions elsewhere.
 Two of Europe’s busiest airports — one in Frankfurt, Germany, the other in Amsterdam, Netherlands — each grounded more than 100 flights due to the storm.